Remembering the Life of Julián Cardona, The Bard of the Borderlands

 Julián and Bowden continued to collaborate over the years, resulting in scores of books about life on both sides of the border, including Murder City, which would not have been possible without Julián’s skillful and careful navigation of one of the world’s most dangerous cities.
 One such volume can be considered the opus of Julián’s lifelong effort to bring a voice to the migrants who flow through Juárez in their quest for a better life.
 In 2008’s Exodus/Exodo, Bowden wrote that Julián “was a man on a mission, and he takes his wife, the camera, with him into the mills.”

 Alongside his prolific collaborations with Bowden, Julián also continued pursuing his own projects.
-Among the stacks of paper that cluttered his desk on the day of his wake were essays, notes on that day or week’s findings in Juárez, an autobiography, a novel and parts of his final book, Abecedario de Juáreza, a dictionary of Juárez slang with illustrations from the artist Alice Briggs, which is due to be published later this year.
+Among the stacks of paper that cluttered his desk on the day of his wake were essays, notes on that day or week’s findings in Juárez, an autobiography, a novel and parts of his final book, Abecedario de Juárez: An Illustrated Lexicon, a dictionary of Juárez slang co-authored and illustrated by the artist Alice Leora Briggs, which is due to be published later this year.
 The book will include made-up words for “everything from a compartment in your shoe to hide drugs in, to a more awful euphemism for a dead body than you can even imagine,” says Casey Kitrell, an editor from the University of Texas at Austin Press.

 “We wanted to be careful about aestheticizing the violence, but at the end of the day these are words being used by the people of Juárez,” Kitrell says.
 “Julian found a way to use art to tell really painful truths without aestheticizing them.”